-- Orchestral power like practically no other music on vinyl you may have heard, and Previn’s and the LSO’s performances are without peer in our estimation
+- Previn’s and the LSO’s performances are without peer in our estimation

-- These sides are rich, clear and dynamic, with weighty brass, and the kind of dynamic power that lefts the energy level right into space
+- These sides are rich, clear and dynamic, with weighty brass, and the kind of dynamic power that lifts the energy level right into space

-- A TAS List Super Disc, with a performance that’s as spectacular as the recording by the two Christophers
+- A TAS List Super Disc, with a performance that’s as spectacular as the recording (thanks to the work of the two Christophers)

 - More of our Favorite Orchestral Performances with Top Quality sound